Ritella/cafecity/README.md

 # Cafecity

-Cafecity is a data aggregation, modeling, and forecasting tool for estimating high-growth areas for cafe-placement.
+Cafecity is a data aggregation, modeling, and forecasting tool for estimating high-growth areas for cafe placement.
 The underlying model calibration and workflow is potentially extensible to any combination of businesses/locations/areas, but in this instance the specific application is on predicting the growth of coffee shops on a neighborhood-basis in the city of Seattle.

 ## Data sources